← All varieties

 Fruit

-Skin: Smooth, rich yellow ground, mixed and splashed with carmine (Warder); described as splashed with crimson by Downing.
+Surface smooth, rich yellow, mixed and splashed with carmine (Warder); described by Downing as rich yellow splashed with crimson.
+Dots scattered and minute.

-Core/Seeds: Core medium, roundish, regular, open.
-Seeds numerous, plump.
+Core medium, roundish, regular, and open.
+Seeds numerous and plump.

 Season